RiskoFPV/ai-textgen/README.md

 # AI Text Generation UI React Demo

-add api key to App.js - "x-rapidapi-key" header
+1. clone repo and run "npm install"

-start with 'npm start' and browse to localhost:3000
+2. start with 'npm start' and browse to localhost:3000

+3. paste api key into input box on the right side.
+Email me for api access.